Training and Education

 Overview | Program Objectives | Eligibility | Stipend & Benefits | Application/Selection Procedures | CCSD and UD Environment

 The purpose of the postdoctoral fellowship is to provide advanced training for those who have completed a psychology internship in a college or university counseling center or a similar agency.
 The postdoctoral experience requires participants to engage in the full range of psychological activities that professional staff members engage in and it also allows for the development of specialized skills in areas that relate to counseling center work.
 While there are required activities (individual and group counseling, supervision, teaching and intake assessments), fellows have the opportunity to work with a mentor/advisor in an area of professional interest.
 This work should involve the development of advanced skills and knowledge and can focus on research, clinical work and teaching.
+This is a full-time position, available August 11, 2015 through July 31, 2016.

 Typical days for fellows at CCSD would include activities such as intake assessments, seeing individual clients, co-leading therapy groups, serving on Center committees, receiving supervision, providing supervision to a Masters student, attending Center staff meetings, working on research projects, facilitating outreach and consultation activities, teaching and working in an area of specialization.